 It is Seiran, an attack aircraft carrier in a submarine.
 It was completed in September 2015.

 I assembled two floats earlier to check whether they got on the dolly properly.
 I set up a weight in one of the floats to keep a balance to prevent overturning.
 This airplane looks balance behind very much.
-It is 800 kg bomb standing to the left.
+It is an 800 kg bomb standing to the left.

 Oh, What a coincidence!
-When I uploaded this Seiran in this HP, the next day I heard a news that I-400 class submarine sinking in Nagasaki offing was found.
-Because 70 years pass, I think this ship has intense corrosion and worthless, if a condition is good, it is good information.
+When I uploaded this Seiran in this HP, the next day I heard the news that an I-400 class submarine sinking in Nagasaki offing was found.
+Because 70 years pass, I think this ship has intense corrosion and is worthless, if a condition is good, it is good information.
 The I-400 was the mother ship of Seiran, and the airplane wings were folded and 3 planes were stored like this Tamiya’s leaflet.
-I wonder the pilot’s feeling of living in a submarine…
+I wonder about the pilot’s feeling of living in a submarine…

 Such a detailed commentary is written on an assembling manual of Tamiya.
 It is splendid.
 It helps our motivation for building well.